 Here is a map of the world indicating which countries use which bouldering grading scale.

-- Green = Font Scale
+- Red = V Scale

-- Purple = V Scale
+- Blue = Font Scale

-This map is a work in progress, so if you know of any country’s standards please send me a message or let me know in the comment section below!
+Note: This map is a work in progress, so if you know of any country’s standards please send me a message or let me know in the comment section below!

 Bouldering Grades vs. Sport Climbing Grades

 Bouldering and sport climbing are two related but different disciplines and therefore different grading scales have been created for each.
 It isn’t too helpful to compare across scales, but it’s difficult not to wonder…if I can boulder a V6, which routes can I climb?